omegastripes/VBA-JSON-parser/README.md

 Also you can parse to JS entities first, then make some processing and finally convert to VBA entities by calling `parseToVb , jsJsonData, result, success` for further utilization.
 JS entities can be serialized to JSON string by `stringify(jsJsonData, spacer)` method, if you need to serialize VBA entities, then use `JSON.Serialize()` function from [JSON.bas module](https://github.com/omegastripes/VBA-JSON-parser/blob/master/JSON.bas).
 If you don't want to mess with JS entities, simply use `parseToVb sample, , result, success` method.
 Note that convertion to VBA entities will take extra time.

-Some examples are in jsJsonParser_v0.1.1.xlsm of [v1.7.21 release](https://github.com/omegastripes/VBA-JSON-parser/tree/v1.7.21)
+There are few examples in jsJsonParser_v0.1.1.xlsm workbook of the [last release](https://github.com/omegastripes/VBA-JSON-parser/releases/)